On-Premises API was officially sunset on October 23, 2025 and is no longer available. Please use Cloud API instead.

 }'

-• your-webapp-port is optional and required only if either the load balancer listens on or if the Webapp container is mapped to a non-standard HTTPS port.
-Note: If using Docker to run your WhatsApp Business API client, you can run the docker ps command to find the port.
+your-webapp-hostname is the hostname, FQDN or IP address, where the Webapp container or the load balancer runs. your-webapp-port is optional and required only if either the load balancer listens on or if the Webapp container is mapped to a non-standard HTTPS port.
+Note: If using Docker to run your WhatsApp Business API client, you can run the docker ps command to find the port. /v1/contacts is the endpoint to send the data request to your-auth-token is obtained after you log in using the /v1/users/login endpoint.
+See the Login and Authentication documentation for more information.-d @filepath`.A WhatsApp Business API response has the following components:

 In this example, the payload is contacts because we sent a request to the contacts endpoint in the above request example.